 For John Gualtiere (GSB ’91), the fact that Homecoming fell on a perfect fall day meant only one thing—it was time for a family outing.

-“We wanted the kids to see a good game of football and have some fun,” said Gualtiere, who along with his wife, a 1992 Fordham College at Rose Hill (FCRH) alumna, and sister-in-law, a FCRH alumna from 1988, brought 12 children to the Rose Hill campus.
+“We wanted the kids to see a good game of football and have some fun,” said Gualtiere, who brought his wife, a 1992 Fordham College at Rose Hill (FCRH) alumna; sister-in-law, a FCRH alumna from 1988; and 12 children to the Rose Hill campus.

 “It’s a great day for Fordham.
 Why not bring half a football team with us?”
 Gualtiere quipped as he tossed a football to his sons and nephews.
 “Hopefully they’ll be Fordham Rams someday.”

-Members of the Gualtiere clan were among the nearly 4,000 Fordham friends and alumni who attended Homecoming on Sept.
-25. While the Rams’ football efforts fell short—losing 30-24 to Assumption College—spirits were high, and the sunny, 80-degree weather provided the perfect backdrop for a fun-filled day.
+Members of the Gualtiere clan were among thousands of Fordham friends and alumni who attended Homecoming on Sept.
+25. While the Rams’ football efforts fell short—with a 30-24 loss to Assumption College—spirits were high, and the sunny, 80-degree weather provided the perfect backdrop for a fun-filled day.

 Children enjoyed face painting and the “Little Ram Fun Park,” which included an inflatable rock-climbing wall and moon bounce.